 Think about it: As an entrepreneur, your business probably “powers” every other aspect of your life.
 It likely provides a regular income, retirement savings, education funds for your children, and legacy assets for your family.
 On a broader level, it also offers social interaction and structure to your days and weeks.
 Before you make the decision to leave your business, make sure you’re ready to deal with all of the potential changes that will occur as a result.

 Compare your personal wealth to a Rubik’s Cube where each side represents some facet of your business, wealth, and legacy goals.
 If the blue side represents your business, it may be straightforward to resolve issues on that face.
 But when you change one side of a Rubik’s cube, it automatically changes other faces.
 Think about your various goals and recognize that changes at the business may affect tax strategy, estate planning, and retirement cash flow.
 With so much interconnectivity, it’s vital that business owners solve their whole Rubik’s Cube.

 Are you financially prepared to make an exit?

-That decline suggests that the businesses aren’t ready for transition because they aren’t transferable, predictable, and/or sustainable.
+For a business to be ready for transition, it should be transferable, predictable, and/or sustainable.
 Transferability means that the business can run without you.
 Predictability gives the next owner comfort that the business will continue to produce dependable cash flow.
 Sustainability is about durable relationships and lasting competitive advantage.
-Working on those three metrics before exiting a business drives the value of the business and positions you and your family for the rest of your life and beyond.
+Working on those three metrics before exiting a business helps drive the value of the business and positions you and your family for the rest of your life and beyond.